spheredev/neosphere/README.md

 ========

-The latest stable miniSphere release at the time of this writing is **miniSphere 4.5.1**, released on Wednesday, February 22, 2017.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable miniSphere release at the time of this writing is **miniSphere 4.5.2**, released on Saturday, February 25, 2017.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here: